Skip to main content

 A diagnosis of cancer is considered one of the most stressful things a person can experience.
 Our program provides your firefighters with peace of mind by helping cover the myriad expenses of battling cancer.

 Our program provides benefits upon diagnosis of brain, digestive, genitourinary, hematological, and skin cancers.
 Effective January 21, 2021, breast cancer coverage is added to our program to provide similar benefits upon diagnosis.
 Effective July 1, 2022, thyroid cancer coverage is added to our program.
+Effective July 1, 2024, lung cancer coverage is added to our program.

 Cost